Terms and conditions photo competition

 - Participants may submit only photographs they have taken themselves.
 If any photograph submitted infringes copyright, portrait rights or any other rights held by a third party, in any way whatsoever, the participant is fully responsible.

-- If any person is recognizable in a photograph, the participant is responsible for gaining that person’s permission for the entry of the photograph in the competition and its further use.
+- Due to the General Data Protection Regulation (GDPR, or 'AVG' in Dutch), if any person is recognizable in a photograph, the participant is responsible for gaining that person’s permission for the entry of the photograph in the competition and its further use.

 - The competition organizers are entitled to refuse submissions that fail to meet competition conditions.
 The competition organizers may, but are not obliged to, provide reasons for refusal.